ADirin/OTP1_LectureMaterial/Week 6/Home_Assignment/Individual_Assignment.md

 Create an account on hub.docker.com if you haven't already.

 7. **Update Jenkins with Docker Plugins:**
 Update Jenkins with Docker plugins following the instructions provided in the class and accompanying video clip in the Oma.

 Provide the link to your GitHub repository, screenshots of your Docker Hub repository, and Jenkins build reports as part of your submission.

+8. **Update Jenkins with Docker Plugins:**
+Update Jenkins with Docker plugins following the instructions provided in the class and accompanying video clip in the Oma.

+Provide the link to your GitHub repository, screenshots of your Docker Hub repository, and Jenkins build reports as part of your submission.